 Date of Collection:

-Universe: This study covers academics at 4-year colleges and universities in the United States covering the major arts and sciences fields, and several major professional fields, but specifically excluding agriculture and the health sciences.
+Universe: Academic faculty and staff at 4-year colleges and universities in the United States.
+Individuals working in major arts and sciences fields, as well as several major professional fields, were targeted for inclusion.
+Agriculture and health sciences fields were specifically excluded.

 Data Types: survey data